Green Cambridge and the City of Cambridge present the 2nd Cambridge Climate Congress: Building a Community of Response to Climate Change.

 We are looking for volunteers wanting to promote solar within their communities.
 If you would like to be a solar volunteer please click the Support Us button below to sign-up!

 Participate in Green Cambridge's Rain Barrel, Tree, or Solar programs by requesting services below:

 Welcome to Green Cambridge!
-If you're looking for trees, rain barrels, solar panels, composting, environmental advocacy or anything green in Cambridge, Massachusetts, you've come to the right place.
+If you're looking for trees, rain barrels, solar panels, composting, environmental advocacy, safe alternative transportation or anything green in Cambridge, Massachusetts, you've come to the right place.

 As Kermit says, it's not easy being green, so we've got to make like frog eggs and stick together.
 Find us on Facebook, Twitter, LinkedIn, Meetup or in real life in Cambridge.